Kaviarasu1408/Python3/numpy/numpy.md

 ## 1. Numpy Attribute.

-- **Shape:** it returns the dimensions.
+- **Shape :** it returns the dimensions.

     ![alt text](Images/numpy_shape.png)

-- **Size:** it returns the size of the array
+- **Size :** it returns the size of the array

     ![alt text](Images/numpy_size.png)

 - **Ndim :** it returns the array dimensions whether it is one or two dimensions.

-- **Dtype:** it returns the datatype of the array.It supports various data types like Integer,float, complex.while creating we can specify.
+- **Dtype :** it returns the datatype of the array.It supports various data types like Integer,float, complex.while creating we can specify.

     ![alt text](Images/numpy_dtype.png)
     ![alt text](Images/numpy_dtype1.png)

-- **Tuple to array:** conversion of tuple to array.
+- **Tuple to array :** conversion of tuple to array.

     ![alt text](Images/numpy_tuple.png)